 This is the first public deliverable of the INSPIRE-5Gplus project's Work Package 2 (WP) describing the current status and future trends of 5G security.
 This deliverable includes a survey of the threat landscape of 5G networks, the security requirements of 5G verticals, the current status of the security of 5G networks and as well as ongoing trends paving its future.
-The D2.1 addresses the following milestone of INSIPRE-5Gplus: "Understanding the security threats and requirements in 5G and beyond markets".
+Overall, it aims to support proper understanding of the security threats and requirements as of today in 5G & Beyond markets.